openshift/assisted-service/docs/dev/feature-per-customer.md

 ```

 The full PR containing this example and implementing all the features mentioned above is [Allow org-based filtering for multiarch images](https://github.com/openshift/assisted-service/pull/4368).

+## Enabling feature gates in SaaS

+In order for the service to use all the logic described above, it needs to run with the setting `ENABLE_ORG_BASED_FEATURE_GATES` enabled.
+This is controlled by the environment variables passed to the container.
+For our SaaS offering that would mean you need to make sure that `data/services/assisted-installer/cicd/saas.yaml` in the [app-interface](https://gitlab.cee.redhat.com/service/app-interface) repository has the variable enabled (as it defaults to disabled).